One-Dimensional Polynomial Interpolation#

 errors = np.max(np.abs(yy_test[:, np.newaxis] - yy_poly), axis=0)

 The seemingly random behavior of the (very small) absolute error indicates that machine precision has been reached.
-Compare it with the absolute error of degree 4 polynomials:
+For comparison, the absolute error of the degree \(4\) polynomial is shown below:

 plt.plot(xx_test, np.abs(yy_test - yy_poly[:, 0]))